RigsOfRods/docs.rigsofrods.org/gameplay/multiplayer-server-setup.md

 1 9b3c463506f128319a0f16ef08d39d876ca25c68 admin_user
 ```

-Open RoRConfig and set your unhashed token `Gameplay tab -> User Token` box.
-It's kind of like a password, so make it unique.

 Now join your server and check your server's log.
 You should see a line similar to this:

 `INFO| New client: example_user (en_US), using RoR 0.4.7.0-dev-0ab5bca-dirty, with token 0EBB5A8B28053AB3CF63D4C59F0C1E04F28F01C9`

-This is the hashed token for the user.
+`0EBB5A8B28053AB3CF63D4C59F0C1E04F28F01C9` is the hashed token for the user, which is what you will set in your auth file.

 If you want the user to be a admin, set the number in the `.auth` file to `1`, or `4` if you want the user to be a moderator.